 Each month more than 150 tons of organic waste is composted at the resort and used in food production for Moon Palace kitchens, gardening activities, golf course maintenance and ornamental plant development.
 12 different species of microgreens are hand-grown on-site, including swiss chard, honeydew melon, and more.
 In a matter of days, they are cut by hand, transferred to containers and taken directly to Palace Resorts kitchens, ready for world-class chefs to create gourmet masterpieces.
 In 2020, almost 700 lbs of microgreens were delivered for use in Palace Resorts’ kitchens.
 Nearly 3,000 litres of biodiesel fuel is also produced at the Moon Palace on a monthly basis using burned oil from its kitchens.
 This fuel helps power various maintenance vehicles throughout the property.
 Last year, 18,626 liters of biofuel was produced at Moon Palace, enabling the resort to reduce greenhouse emissions by 87%.

 The Moon Palace is currently preserving 325 acres of protected lands throughout the Riviera Cancún region.
 This mangrove area plays a key role in carbon sequestration and functions as a habitat for species that are categorized as being “at-risk” by the Mexican government.
-The resort has also protected 9.3 km of beach in Quintana Roo and Benito Juárez for sea turtle conservation.
-To date, over 1.7 million turtle hatchlings have been released into the wild, the most abundant being the white turtle (Chelonia mydas).

 In addition to several large-scale prevention strategies, we’ve launched a number of exciting greening initiatives within our venue, including a single-use plastic-free concert area.